IBM/clai/README.md

 ![CLAI Logo](https://www.dropbox.com/s/nbkfa59khtlcs79/clai-logo.png?raw=1)

-Comman Line Artificial Intelligence `CLAI` is an open-sourced project aimed to bring the power of AI to the command line.
+Command Line Artificial Intelligence `CLAI` is an open-sourced project aimed to bring the power of AI to the command line.
 Using CLAI, users of Bash can access a wide range of skills that will enhance their command line experience.
 This repository contains the source code and documentation to get you started.

 ## Getting Started